Punjab Institute of Medical Sciences: Charitable work

-PIMS also works to serve the society through various charitable endeavors like organizing medical camps and check-ups in areas deprived of medical facilities and has adopted 15 villages in the surrounding area of the city, in which medical camps are organized on regular basis.
-President of India on 26-June-2018 confers the National Award-2018 to Punjab Institute of Medical Sciences (PIMS), Jalandhar in the category of ‘Best Educational Institution’ for recognition of its outstanding and exemplary services in the field of Prevention of Alcoholism and Substance (Drug) Abuse in the state of Punjab.
+PIMS Jalandhar, works to serve the society through various charitable endeavors like organizing regular medical camps and check-ups in areas deprived of medical facilities and has adopted 15 villages in the surrounding areas of the city.
+The President of India on 26-June-2018 conferred the National Award-2018 to Punjab Institute of Medical Sciences (PIMS), Jalandhar in the category of ‘Best Educational Institution’ in recognition of its outstanding and exemplary services in the field of Prevention of Alcoholism and Substance (Drug) Abuse in the state of Punjab.
 PIMS de-addiction OPD caters to an average of 350 cases per month.
-In order to reach out to larger population, Department of Psychiatry and Department of Community Medicine, PIMS jointly started a campaign- ‘Nasha Mukti Abhiyan’ in 2015 wherein 15 villages in the vicinity of Jalandhar were adopted with an aim to make their village drug free.
-Under this campaign, free medical check-ups were provided along with psychiatric counseling, Health Talks were delivered in community and schools on topics like Types of Illicit Drugs, Harmful Effects of Drugs on Health, Family and Community, Methods of Prevention and Knowledge regarding Referral Centres etc. 57 Nukkad Nataks were organized for sensitizing the public about the drug abuse, performed by PIMS MBBS students.
+In order to reach out to a larger population, the Departments of Psychiatry and Community Medicine, PIMS jointly started a campaign- ‘Nasha Mukti Abhiyan’ in 2015 wherein 15 villages in the vicinity of Jalandhar were adopted with an aim to make them drug free.
+Under this campaign, free medical check-ups were provided along with psychiatric counseling.
+Health Talks were delivered in the community and schools on topics like Types of Illicit Drugs, Harmful Effects of Drugs on Health, Family and Community, Methods of Prevention and Knowledge regarding Referral Centres etc. PIMS MBBS students organized and performed fifty seven Nukkad Nataks to sensitizing the public about drug abuse.
 The intent of the campaign was to decrease the overall level of substance abuse in the concerned villages and increase the awareness regarding harmful effects of substance abuse.

 Education

-The college building consists of classrooms, lecture theatres, labs, museums, a grand central library and a computer centre and has many non clinical departments like anatomy, physiology, pharmacology, community medicine, forensic medicine etc. The college is now offering 4 B.Sc. paramedical courses also.
-PIMS organized various CMEs and conferences including TRANSCON 2019, the 44th national conference of ISBTI, on its campus.
-Recently medical college hosted its first convocation ceremony in which 118 MBBS pass-outs from 2014 to 2015 batch were awarded degrees.
-The chief guest on the occasion was Dr Raj Bahadur, Vice-Chancellor of Baba Farid University.
+The college building consists of classrooms, lecture theatres, labs, museums, a grand central library and a computer centre and has many non clinical departments like anatomy, physiology, pharmacology, community medicine, forensic medicine etc. The college is now offering 6 paramedical courses also.
+PIMS organized various CMEs and conferences including TRANSCON 2019, the 44th National Conference of ISBTI, on its campus.
+Recently the medical college hosted its second convocation ceremony in which 180 MBBS pass-outs from 2016 to 2018 batch were awarded degrees.
+The chief guest on the occasion was Dr Balbir Singh, Honorable Minister of Health and Family Welfare, Medical Education and Research, Government of Punjab.